ExtensionEngine/tce-template-svelte/README.md

 #### `package.json`

-Change `name` and `description `properties to reflect your custom element.
+Change `name` and `description` properties to reflect your custom element.
 Also, take a look at `main`, `module` and `export` properties.
 These define the output files of the build process, so change the name of those files accordingly.
-These names also have to defined in `vite.config.ts` file as well.
+They also have to be defined in `vite.config.ts` file as well.

 #### `vite.config.ts`